About | Custom Marching Productions | Marching Band Shows & Design Services

 Alex Yoder

-Composer, Arranger, Sound Designer, Drill Designer
+Owner, Composer/Arranger, Sound Designer, Drill Designer

 Alex's concert music has also been widely performed, including premieres at the Midwest Band and Orchestra Clinic and the San Angelo Museum of Fine Arts' Chamber Music Series, the latter seeing the premiere of a fanfare written for the Boston Brass as part of their 25 Fanfares project.